Post Baccalaureate in Art & Ecology

 In Ecology and Sustainability in the Burren, the stewardship of the Burren is explored as a microcosm of global ecological and environmental concerns.

-You will also visit galleries and museums in Dublin with optional visits to London and Berlin.
+You will also visit galleries and museums in Dublin with optional visits to London and Barcelona.

 Course Structure